women's health logo outline

 Symptoms of ARFID

-This condition is usually observed in infants and children, although it can persist in adulthood if left untreated.
-Some of the symptoms include
+Avoidant/Restrictive food intake disorder (ARFID) is most commonly observed in infants and children, although it can persist in adulthood if left untreated.

-• sudden refusal to eat or difficulty eating meals
+• Sudden refusal to eat or difficulty eating meals

-• fear of choking or vomitting
+• Fear of choking or vomiting

-• weight loss of failure to gain weight
+• Weight loss or failure to gain weight

-• little or no appetite
+• Little or no appetite

-• slow eating, particularly when eating with others
+• Slow eating, particularly when eating with others

 Symptoms of BED

-• display a lack of control in food intake
+• Display a lack of control in food intake

-• eat even when they are not hungry
+• Eat even when they are not hungry

 cigna bw logo